Atlanta Police officer who killed Rayshard Brooks charged with felony murder

 Legally justified or criminal?

 Brooks' family members, who are preparing for the 27-year-old father's funeral, said the two officers should have continued to pursue him as he ran away instead of shooting him.
-He leaves behind three daughters, who are 1, 2 and 8 years old, and a 13-year-old stepson.
+He leaves behind three daughters, who are 1, 2 and 8, and a 13-year-old stepson.

 Steven Gaynor, the president of the Cobb County Fraternal Order of Police, defended the shooting by saying Brooks posed a threat and had assaulted the officers as he was getting arrested.